Madrisquí: Location

-It is located to the southeast of Isla Gran Roque, to the northeast of Cayo Pirata, to the north of Isla Esparquí and the Ensenada or Bajo de los Corales and to the west of the so-called "Great Barrier Reef of the East".
+The island located to the southeast of Isla Gran Roque, northeast of Cayo Pirata, north of Isla Esparquí and the Ensenada or Bajo de los Corales, and to the west of the so-called "Great Barrier Reef of the East".

 Tourism

-It is one of the keys most visited by tourists, due to its proximity to the island Gran Roque, has some inns to cater to visitors, beautiful beaches and a very practiced activity is diving.
-It is also very visited by fly fishing enthusiasts.
-On foot you can reach Cayo Pirata famous for its lobster fishing.
+Madrisquí is one of the most visited keys due to its proximity to the island of Gran Roque, which has several inns to cater to visitors, and beaches that offer recreations such as diving.
+The island is usually visited by fly fishing enthusiasts.
+On foot, you can reach Cayo Pirata, famous for its lobster fishing.